Villa Vie Odyssey: What life is like living permanently on board a cruise ship

 There are, of course, some drawbacks to living out at sea, most obviously not being able to go out and buy the food you want from the supermarket or have a meal at your preferred restaurant.
 Sharon says what she misses the most is “my favourite restaurant” and having “easy access to popcorn anytime I want it”.

-She explained: “You can't go to the kitchen and pull something out there and stick it in the microwave.
-It's good news because you don't have to do it [cooking], which is really cool.
-But the bad news is I can't have popcorn every day if I want it.”
+She explains: “You can’t go to the kitchen and pull something out there and stick it in the microwave.
+It’s good news because you don’t have to [cook], which is really cool.
+But the bad news is I can’t have popcorn every day if I want it.”

 Read more: The best Royal Caribbean cruises for 2025 and beyond